CapTen101/VLC-docs/gettingstarted/setup/macos.rst

    .. tab:: Start VLC

-        Open your phone, click on the cone icon and enjoy using the VLC Media Player.
+        Open your Macbook and click on **Launchpad** to find all the applications on your PC.
+At this point, you can either search for VLC or scroll down to find the VLC cone icon.

    .. tab:: Stop VLC